nukopian/DBIx-Squirrel/README.md

     my $result = result_first();

-Returns the first result.
+Returns the first result fetched.

 #### `result_prev`

     my $result = result_previous();

-Returns the previous result if there was one.
+Returns the previous result, if there was one.

 #### `result_previous`